 Before you begin

-- If your iPhone uses a SIM card, make sure the card is in your iPhone.
+- If your iPhone uses a SIM card, make sure that the card is in your iPhone.
 Even without an active contract, your iPhone might still need the SIM card to activate.

 - If a message says to sign in with an Apple ID to activate, learn about Activation Lock.